 What’s better – EZ bar curls or straight bar curls?

-The Straight Bar Biceps Curl = Wrist Killer
+The Straight Bar Curl = Wrist Killer

-EZ Bar curls = Wrist savers
+EZ Bar curls = Wrist Savers

-The whole point of the EZ bar barbell is to allow your wrists to be in a more neutral position and reduce some of the strain commonly experienced with the straight bar.
+The main purpose of the EZ bar barbell is to allow your wrists to assume a more neutral position.
+This reduces some of the strain commonly experienced with the straight bar.
 In most cases, this method works, and the stress on the wrists decreases significantly.

 Do straight bar curls build more mass?

 There is a belief among the nostalgic bodybuilders that straight bar curls build more muscle mass.
-That’s why the ghost written articles you see in the bodybuilding magazines and the soulless muscle sites label the straight bar curls as the best biceps mass builder.
+After all, the ghost-written articles in bodybuilding magazines and the soulless muscle sites label the straight bar curls as the best biceps mass builder.
 However, similar statements are backed solely by macho nonsense.
 The EZ bar curls are just as effective.
 In fact, they could be even more effective since it’s less likely to experience chronic wrist pain that may force you to take time off.

-But my wrists hurt even when I use the EZ bar…
+But my wrists hurt even when I use the EZ bar